In any of your English subjects, there are always so many language features that are important to learn!

 There you have it!

-Are you looking for some extra help with studying English?
+Are you looking for some extra help with studying English and understanding language features?

 We have an incredible team of English tutors and mentors!

-We can help you master your analysis of your English text by taking you through its summary, key characters and themes.
+We can help you master your analysis of your English text by taking you through its summary, key characters, language features and themes.
 We’ll also help you ace your upcoming English assessments with personalised lessons conducted one-on-one in your home or online!

 We’ve supported over 8,000 students over the last 11 years, and on average our students score mark improvements of over 20%!